In custody, Sabra Kasembe’s first twenty-four hours passed in a blur.

 Christ and Allah, even in profile…

 Blueshift nodded.
-“The only and only.”
+“The one and only.”

 Ironheart turned back to face her, the striking inlays of her cybernetic eyes gleaming – bright cobalt on gunmetal.
 It was the most intimidating stare Sabra had ever found herself in, and not just because she was staring into metal orbs.